aminere/spider-engine/README.md

-Spider is an HTML5 / WebGL engine available at: https://spiderengine.io
+Spider HTML5 / WebGL engine - https://spiderengine.io

 ## What is Spider?
 Spider is a software creation engine.
 More precisely it is a set of runtime, tools, and pipeline that is needed to create and publish real-time software.
 You may have heard the term Game Engine before, which is more commonly used to describe what Spider represents.